Morph Bags is not a typical company. We exist to turn waste into opportunity.

 Local Programs in St. Louis

-I’ve been teaching classes on circular economy and systems thinking to local audiences across St. Louis, including programs with Principia College, where I taught case studies as part of Principia’s annual Impact Challenge focused on climate change, as well as MICDS, and many more organizations and schools throughout the region.
+I’ve been teaching classes on circular economy and systems thinking to local audiences across St. Louis, including programs with the Principia Scool, where I taught case studies as part of their annual Impact Challenge that’s focused on climate change.
+I’ve run related classes at MICDS, including teaching the Zero Waste Game, a board game I created to help students think about waste as a resource.

-Selected Collaborations & Engagements – My work has included a wide range of programs and initiatives:
+Selected Collaborations & Engagements – I’ve supported a wide range of other programs and initiatives:

-• Covestro – Supported an effort to develop 3D printing filament with waste from Covestro’s operations.
-The project was going to be ended in favor of one that was older and closer to providing direct, measurable benefits, so we asked to take over the project and Covestro supported us as we did so.
-We managed to develop a prototype filament that produced sturdy models, but its appearance did not meet our expectations.
-This project was headed back for additional testing and prototyping around the beginning of the pandemic.
-Those circumstances led to the end of this specific project, but our learnings and relative success with prototyping led us to look for additional possibilities, which led to the formation of Morph.
+- Covestro – Supported an effort to develop 3D printing filament with waste from Covestro’s operations.
+The project was going to be ended in favor of one that was closer to providing direct, measurable benefits, so I asked to take over the project.
+Covestro agreed to support us and we managed to develop a prototype filament that produced sturdy models, but its appearance did not meet our expectations.
+This project was headed back for additional testing and prototyping when the pandemic began.
+Those circumstances killed the project, but the effort led to the formation of Morph.

-• The Ellen MacArthur Foundation’s Disruptive Innovation Festival — the Ellen MacArthur Foundation was among the CDL’s early organizational collaborators and we’ve participated in their flagship annual festival.
+- The Ellen MacArthur Foundation’s Disruptive Innovation Festival — the Ellen MacArthur Foundation was among the CDL’s early organizational collaborators and we’ve participated in their flagship annual festival and other events.

 Tools for Systems Thinking